Ual-Ual Incident: Prelude

-Ual-Ual, better known as Walwal or Welwel, was an important complex of 359 wells used by Somali, English, Italian and Ethiopian nomads, located within the deserts of the Ogaden, in an area where the borders were not well defined, between Italian Somalia and the Ethiopian Empire.
+Ual-Ual, better known as Walwal or Welwel, was an important complex of 359 wells used by Somali nomads, located within the deserts of the Ogaden, in an area where the borders were not well defined, between Italian Somalia and the Ethiopian Empire.
 However, based on the agreements of 1896 between Menelik II and Cesare Nerazzini, the maximum distance from the sea that the colony of Italian Somalia could reach was 180 miles while, in reality, Ual-Ual was 300 miles away and therefore part of Ethiopian territory.
 From 1925 onwards, the governor of Somalia, Cesare Maria De Vecchi, began to send bands of irregulars to periodically garrison Ual-Ual and the line of water points, establishing a sort of elastic border that Mussolini endorsed, despite the diplomats having pointed out, papers in hand, that that territory did not belong to Italy.
 Starting from 1930, the well was permanently occupied by a formation of Dubats.
 The Italian occupation was justified by the fact that Ual-Ual was part, according to the Somalis and the Italians, of the territories held by the Sultanate of Obbia, later ceded to Italy, but in reality, it is of uncertain ownership.
 The emperor, aiming to affirm Ethiopia's rights over the Ogaden, had appointed the deggiasmach Gabré Mariam as governor of Harar.
 In 1931 Gabré Mariam led a formation of fifteen thousand men into the desert on a rapid expedition against the Dubats stationed along the border.